error404-sp/50DaysOfJs/README.md

 ### Write a function to check if an object is empty or not in javaScript?
 * How to check if an object is empty or not in javaScript?

+## Day 10
+### Write a function to remove array element based on object property?
+* How to remove array element based on object property?